-consulted with the

-proposal

-11 Improved and Swimming Kgapane 2010,2011,2016,2021 Priority be considered

-inclusive local Pools based on the available

-economy budget

-12 Integrated human Police station Kgapane 2012 Currently under

-settlement construction

-13 Integrated human Fire Station Kgapane 2011,2016,2021 MDM to be consulted

-settlement

-14 Integrated human New Kgapane 2011 New cemetery

-settlement cemetery establishment completed

-and functional

-15 Improved quality of Skip bin Kgapane 2011 22 bins at ward 04

-life Closure of illegal

-dumbing next to choy
+8 Improved and inclusive SEDA and Kgapane Consultations with SEDA and local economy NYDA Offices NYDA 9 Improved and inclusive Flee Markets Kgapane LED Directorate to look into local economy Market Stalls the priority based on the available budget 10 Improved and inclusive State of the Kgapane Arts and Culture Department local economy art theatre to be consulted with the proposal 11 Improved and inclusive Swimming Kgapane Priority be considered based local economy Pools on the available budget 12 Integrated human settlement Police station Kgapane Currently under construction 13 Integrated human Fire Station Kgapane MDM to be consulted settlement 14 Integrated human New Kgapane New cemetery establishment New cemetery establishment settlement cemetery completed and functional completed and functional 15 Improved quality of life Skip bin Kgapane 10 bins at ward 04

-Ward 5 Priority Strategic Objective Priority Location/Priority Departmental Response to priority Budget Linkage Departmental Response Update 2025 2026 2027 1 Access to sustainable quality basic services Pavements and Roads Rapitsi to Lebala 3 Km in Medingen Mandela Park, Kgapane, Maboreketla, Majonini, Manyeleti, Malaeneng, Mosholomi, Maduma, Modumelana to Cemetery, Malematja (Primary school), Lebala to Manokwe high and sports ground,Rapitsi to Lebala and Sidewalks ,From Rabothata cemetery, Modumelelana cemetery, Maraka to Mosata The area is mountainous and need to be prioritised Malematja Street Paving registered for MIG and designs have been developed Access to sustainable quality basic services Bridges Rabothata and Mokwasele Bridge Bridge critical and needs attention.
-No designs and matter to be followed up with department of public works 2 Access to sustainable quality basic services Regraveling Mandela park to Lebala, Sethaseng , Ramatse, New Castle, Open Half,Manyeleti,Maboreketla, Majoninni, Maduma,Makhubidung, Mosholomi, Malaeneng, Rabothata, Malematja Ongoing process, Regraveling of Roads leading to public facilities like schools, cemeteries are prioritized 3 Improved quality of life Water and Boreholes 4 Boreholes needed Currently providing water through water tankers Matter to be escalated to MDM for prioritisation.
+Ward 5 Priority Strategic Objective Priority Location/Priority Departmental Response to priority Budget Linkage Departmental Response Update 2023 2024 2025 1 Access to sustainable quality basic services Pavements and Roads Rapitsi to Lebala 3 Km in Medingen Mandela Park, Kgapane, Maboreketla, Majonini, Manyeleti, Malaeneng, Mosholomi, Maduma, Modumelana to Cemetery, Malematja (Primary school), Lebala to Manokwe high and sports ground,Rapitsi to Lebala and Sidewalks ,From Rabothata cemetery, Modumelelana cemetery, Maraka to Mosata The area is mountainous and need to be prioritised Malematja Street Paving registered for MIG and designs have been developed Access to sustainable quality basic services Bridges Rabothata and Mokwasele Bridge Bridge critical and needs attention.
+No designs and matter to be followed up with department of public works 2 Access to sustainable quality basic services Regraveling Mandela park to Lebala, Sethaseng, Ramatse, New Castle, Open Half,Manyeleti,Maboreketla, Majoninni, Maduma,Makhubidung, Mosholomi, Malaeneng, Rabothata, Malematja Ongoing process, Regraveling of Roads leading to public facilities like schools, cemeteries are prioritised 3 Improved quality of life Water and Boreholes 4 Boreholes needed Currently providing water through water tankers Matter to be escalated to MDM for prioritisation.